Office parties: do you know your responsibilities? | CFIB

-Whether celebrating the holidays, or any work-related social event, the question remains: “To serve or not to serve alcohol?”
+Whether celebrating the holidays, or celebrating a great achievement, any work-related social event leads to the question: “To serve or not to serve alcohol?”

-Although it is great to be able to celebrate and recognize your employee’s hard work, office parties can also be a risky business – especially for you, the employer.
+Although it is great to be able to celebrate and recognize your employees’ hard work, office parties can also be a risky business – especially for you, the employer.
+In addition to figuring out fun locations and tasty menus, employers must put safeguards in place to protect employees who may be drinking or using cannabis at or prior to these events.

 As an employer, you have a legal obligation to ensure the health and safety of your employees, including during and after a business-related social event.